dubemmbah/dubemmbah/README.md

 ## Hello, I'm Chukwudubem Mbah

-### A passionate frontend developer from Lagos, Nigeria.
+### A dedicated Frontend developer from the vibrant city of Lagos.

 * 👨🏾‍💻 Currently working on securing an internship / junior developer role.
 * 👬🏾 Looking to work with people that are passionate about building innovative projects